 The NHS provides most healthcare and healthcare services free of charge to UK residents, but there are some exceptions.

-GPs themselves have to cover operational & running costs- buildings, equipment, heating, lighting, maintenance, Insurance, staff etc. Therefore professional fees charged must reflect a contribution to these costs as well as professional time.
+GPs themselves have to cover operational and running costs – buildings, equipment, heating, lighting, maintenance, insurance, staff etc. Therefore professional fees charged must reflect a contribution to these costs as well as professional time.

 What can be charged for?